Educational Requirements

 Pros

-- High demand for skilled professionals
+- High demand for immigration expertise.

-- Opportunity to help businesses grow
+- Opportunity to help businesses grow.

-- Competitive salary and benefits
+- Competitive salary and benefits.

-- Making a positive impact on people's lives
+- Making a positive impact on lives.

 Cons

-- High-pressure environment due to deadlines
+- High-stress environment due to deadlines.

-- Dealing with complex legal regulations
+- Dealing with complex legal regulations.

-- Emotional stress from handling sensitive cases
+- Emotional toll from sensitive cases.

-- Long hours may be required at times
+- Long hours may be required.